Vets-Who-Code/windows-dev-guide/README.md

 Using [Chocolatey](https://community.chocolatey.org/) CLI package manager which we installed earlier.

-For installation we will need a shell with administrative privileges, we covered how to run Powershell as an administrator while installing Chocoloatey.
+For installation we will need a shell with administrative privileges, we covered how to run Powershell as an administrator while installing Chocolatey.
 Using any of the options open up a PowerShell.

 ```sh